Multidimensional digital pre-distortion: Applications

-The two markets that currently make use of MDDPD are the handset and the satellite communications (SATCOM) market.
+The two markets that currently make use of MDDPD are the handset and the satellite communications market.
 In handsets it is important to keep power consumption low and size minimal which is what brought about the initial investigations into MDDPD as the reduction of the feedback sampling rate means a reduction in power and size of the ADC portion of the IC being used.
-In SATCOM it is important to run transmitter power amplifier as close to its saturation power as possible in order to minimize operational expenditure (OPEX) and capital expenditure (CAPEX) but often more than one modem is being used in conjunction with the same transmitter.
+In satellite communications it is important to run transmitter power amplifier as close to its saturation power as possible in order to minimize operational expenditure and capital expenditure but often more than one modem is being used in conjunction with the same transmitter.
 Multi-dimensional DPD allows the application of DPD in multi-source systems and therefore enables the transmitter to be kept closer to saturation power in multi-modem installations.

-Derivation and Differentiation Of Two Dimensional DPD From One Dimensional DPD
+Derivation and differentiation of two-dimensional DPD from one-dimensional DPD

 A fifth odd-only order nonlinear one dimensional memory (or memoryless) polynomial is taken (((1))) but in place of a single input signal used in the traditional derivation of 1DDPD the input to the nonlinear system is replaced with the summation of two orthogonal signals (((2))).
 The signals are orthogonal because they are frequency translated by ω1 and ω2 which are selected in a manner that guarantees channel orthogonality.